The softest dinner rolls you'll ever have.

 - Add the dry ingredients into a stand mixer bowl.
 Use the dough hook attachment.Note: This recipe uses sea salt, which has larger, coarser grains compared to fine table salt.
 This affects the quantity of salt and the saltiness in the bread.
 If you don't have sea salt, reduce the salt measurement to 1 teaspoon.3½ cups bread flour, 2 teaspoons instant yeast, 2 teaspoons sea salt

 - While the mixer is on, slowly add the milk, egg, butter and honey.
-Knead on slow speed for about 5 minutes until the dry and wet ingredients are fully incorporated, smooth and combined.
+Knead on slow speed for 5-7 minutes until the dry and wet ingredients are fully incorporated, smooth and combined.
 The dough will start pulling away from the sides of the bowl.
 It will feel tacky but not sticky.
 Oil your fingers to make handling the dough more manageable.Note: If you do not have a stand mixer, mix the ingredients together with a wooden spoon until combined.
-Then, transfer to a clean work surface and knead for 8-10 minutes until smooth, soft and elastic.
+Then, transfer to a clean work surface and knead for 5-10 minutes until smooth, soft and elastic.
 Dust lightly with flour if the dough is too sticky.1 cup warm milk, 1 large egg, 4 Tablespoons softened butter, 2 Tablespoons honey

 - Remove the dough from the edges of the mixing bowl, form into a round shape and place back into the bowl.
 Lightly drizzle the bowl edges and dough with oil.
 This prevents the dough from getting stuck on the edges when rising.
 Cover with plastic wrap and place in a warm spot for about 1 to 1½ hours until doubled in size.
 Note: This first rise is called bulk fermentation.
 It allows the yeast to ferment the dough, developing flavor and helping the gluten structure form.